mugaliraghu/cognito-userpool-migration-using-terraform/README.md

 ![Screenshot (153)](https://github.com/mugaliraghu/cognito-users-migration-using-terraform/assets/120295902/3a78388f-5ca9-470b-bd44-d020650bbbf3)

-Next we need to restore the data in new user pool, To do that use the command "cbr" and enter restore
+Next you need to restore the data in new user pool, To do that use the command "cbr" and enter restore
 ```t
 cbr
 ```
-after selecting restore, same like it will ask profile and region, In which region userpool we want to store as shown.
+after selecting restore, same like it will ask profile and region, In which region userpool you want to store as shown.

 ![Screenshot (154)](https://github.com/mugaliraghu/cognito-users-migration-using-terraform/assets/120295902/14e2d80b-98f7-4054-94a3-185efa61c452)

-after that we have to select User pool that we want to migrate(mypool1) and we want to select the path were json file is present, After selection it will show "Users Inported Successfully" as shown.
+after that you have to select User pool that you want to migrate(mypool1) and you want to select the path were json file is present, After selection it will show "Users Inported Successfully" as shown.
 It will indicate the users migration has done successfully.

 ![Screenshot (156)](https://github.com/mugaliraghu/cognito-users-migration-using-terraform/assets/120295902/58058713-dd9c-417c-930b-c0ac21a24455)